Bosutinib (By mouth)

 Warnings While Using This Medicine:

-- Tell your doctor if you are breastfeeding, or if you have kidney disease, liver disease, fluid retention, or heart disease.
+- Tell your doctor if you have kidney disease, liver disease, fluid retention, or heart disease.

 - This medicine may cause the following problems: